Arizona high court delays release of audit records

-PHOENIX (AP) — Cyber Ninjas will not need to imminently release records of their review of the 2020 vote count in Maricopa County.
+PHOENIX (AP) — Cyber Ninjas will not need to imminently release records of their review of the 2020 vote count in Arizona’s most populous county.

 Arizona Supreme Court Justice Kathryn King put a hold Tuesday on a lower court order for the records to be released by Aug.
 31 while the high court considers an appeal.